RAF Wilmslow: History

 'RAF No. 31 (WAAF) Recruits Centre' was formed from No. 3 (WAAF) Depot, in Morecambe, on 30 November 1942, and relocated to Wilmslow on 24 February 1943.
-This was redesignated as 'RAF No 31 School of WRAF Recruit Training, Wilmslow', on 1 November 1948.
+This was redesignated as 'RAF No. 31 School of WRAF Recruit Training, Wilmslow', on 1 November 1948.

-The dates suggest that this was a swap for No.6 Recruit Centre.
+The dates suggest that this was a swap for No. 6 Recruit Centre.

 From November 1948, through November 1959 the site also operated as 'RAF No. 4 School of Recruitment Training, Wilmslow', a basic training camp where recruits were stationed for around eight weeks of RAF procedural and operational education, prior to being posted to other RAF stations.

 The latter two operated from the site concurrently.

 The site accommodated a squadron sick-quarters, which also served other RAF facilities in the area, including RAF Ringway.

 The site closed 30 November 1959, though it remained under care and maintenance until 22 February 1963.

-RAF Wilmslow did not have an airfield, however, in 1955, a retired Supermarine Spitfire MkVb (5377M) (EP120) was located at the southerly entrance as a ‘gate guardian’.
-In the years prior to the closure of RAF Wilmslow the Spitfire was replaced by a De Havilland Venom.
+RAF Wilmslow did not have an airfield, however, in 1955, a retired Supermarine Spitfire Vb (5377M) (EP120) was located at the southerly entrance as a ‘gate guardian’.
+In the years prior to the closure of RAF Wilmslow the Spitfire was replaced by a de Havilland Venom.

 Spitfire (5377M) (EP120) was sold in 1991 and restored for the privately operated vintage military fighter collection at Duxford Aerodrome.